carueda/gpdviz0/README.txt

 	$ ant mock-unregister
 # Unregisters the mock sensor system.

+	$ ant ieee1451
+# runs a IEEE 1451-based sensor system with ID "ieee1451".
+# Open http://localhost:8080/gpdviz?ssid=ieee1451 in your browser.
+# This sensor system "pulls" data from an IEEE1451 server and pushes it to the  Gpdviz endpoint.
+# If you kill the program before it finishes, call ``ant ieee1451-unregister'' to unregister this
+# sensor system.

+	$ ant ieee1451-unregister
+# Unregisters the "ieee1451" sensor system.

 Open http://localhost:8080/gpdviz/rest/ to see the current registered sensor systems.

 == Visualization parameters ==